 Senior year they figured they had to put me in Who’s Who Among College Students, just in case my writing went anywhere.
 They’re still waiting for that to pay off.
 Me too.
 Graduating Cum Laude with a B.A. in Church Communication Arts, emphasizing in Drama and Media, hasn’t helped me land a fancy job like I thought.
 But hey, I do have a two walled officle.
 Not too shabby.
 Maybe soon I’ll graduate to a full cubicle.

 After college I landed a husband and convinced him to get me a dog.
 I’ve done everything from graphic design to working in the registrar’s office.
 Okay, so that’s about all I’ve done, unless you count barista in college.
-On the side I’m the Kansas City Christian Fiction examiner for Examiner.com.
-Swanky, huh?
-I’m shopping agents and may eventually go to small publishers for my first novel.
-Now that I’ve made my mark in the semi-finals of the 2012 Genesis contest, maybe the agents will come to me.
-Dream on.
-Time to get cracking on my next novels: a girl-on-the-run thriller and a science fiction/fantasy adventure.
-After I finish my supernatural YA romance currently in the works.
+For my first book I just landed a contract with OakTara, a small publishers whose editor worked with Madeleine L’Engle.
+Now that I’ve made my mark with one editor it’s time to get cracking on her list of demands.
+(Just kidding).
+Then, if all goes well, I can start in on the next three novels in my series.
+Guess that means my other ideas, a girl-on-the-run thriller and a science fiction/fantasy adventure, will have to wait.
 Who says I don’t have a range?

 Favorite color: Purple